satyak2003/3DES-Image-Encryptor/README.md

 The **Triple DES Image Encryptor** is a web application that allows users to encrypt and decrypt images using the **Triple DES (3DES)** algorithm.
 It ensures secure image handling by generating a 24-bit encryption key and providing options to download the encrypted/decrypted images.

+- Access the webpage here test it out for yourself - https://imageencrypdecryp.onrender.com/

 ##  **Tech Stack**
 - **Frontend:** HTML, CSS
 - **Backend:** JavaScript (Node.js)